 If you want to safeguard against lawsuits from unhappy clients, you’ll need the right insurance policies to avoid any coverage issues.
 For lawsuits over defective construction, you will likely need the following policies:

-- General liability insurance: For construction companies, this policy covers risks such as customer injuries, customer property damage, libel, and slander.
+For construction companies, general liability insurance covers risks such as customer injuries, customer property damage, libel, and slander.

-- Products-completed operations: Typically included as part of your general liability or business liability coverage, this insurance safeguards your business from claims that your faulty work caused a bodily injury or property damage.
+Typically included as part of your general liability coverage, products-completed operations safeguards your business from claims that your faulty work caused a bodily injury or property damage.
 “Products” applies to companies that manufacture and sell products, and “completed operations” refers to companies that perform construction or installation at clients' homes or businesses.

-- Professional liability insurance: This policy can cover lawsuits stemming from:
+Professional liability insurance can cover lawsuits stemming from:

-- Builder’s risk insurance: This policy can protect businesses from losses due to damage from events like fires, storms, vandalism, or on-site tool or equipment theft that occurs while buildings are under construction.
+Builder’s risk insurance policy can protect construction businesses from losses due to damage from events like fires, storms, vandalism, or on-site tool or equipment theft that occurs while buildings are under construction.

 It’s a good idea to make sure that everyone working on a project is covered by a liability policy.